enzosv/lua-resty-rate-limit/README.md

+## Changes from original version

+This fork allows for additional operations before calling `ngx.exit`.
+Note that it now becomes the developer's responsibility to perform `ngx.exit` before proceeding with the request.

 ## OpenResty Redis Backed Rate Limiter

 This is a OpenResty Lua and Redis powered rate limiter.
 You can specify the number of requests to allow within a certain timespan, ie. 40 requests within 10 seconds.
 With this setting (as an example), you can burst to 40 requests in a single second if you wanted, but would have to wait 9 more seconds before being allowed to issue another.

 One of the key reasons we built this was to be able to share the rate limit across our entire API fleet as opposed to individually on each instance.
 We've tested this to be stable with a single Redis instance processing over 20,000 requests per second.